ritunm/ritunm.github.io/_projects/spine_mri.md

 layout: page
 title: Lumbosacral Spine MRI Segmentation
 description: Lumbosacral spine MRI segmentation and fracture assessment.
-img:
+img: assets/img/spine.gif
 importance: 2
 category: Research
 ---

 Aimed to develop a deep learning model that can automatically find and highlight parts of the lower spine (lumbosacral region) in MRI scans.
 It can also check for possible fractures.
-By using models like nnU-Net, the system (integrating machine learning models with a software application) can accurately spot bones and discs, helping doctors measure and analyze spine injuries more easily and quickly.
+By using models like nnU-Net, the system-integrating machine learning models with a software application-can accurately spot bones and discs, helping doctors measure and analyze spine injuries more easily and quickly.

 <div class="caption">
             Overview (Performance) of a customized nnU-Net version